facebookresearch/habitat-sim/docs/pages/lighting-setups.rst

 .. image:: scene_default_lighting.png

 To use a custom light setup for the scene, simply use the `scene_light_setup` field of `habitat_sim.SimulatorConfiguration` when creating/reconfiguring your Simulator.
+Note that while you can modify the scene's LightSetup dynamically during runtime, you will need to reconfigure the simulator to switch the scene's LightSetup key.

 .. code:: python